 With the control hub figured out, get started with smart gadget essentials.
 These will depend on your particular needs.

-For most homes, they’ll include a smart WiFi thermostat, smart camera, smart lights and WiFi robot vacuum cleaner.
+For most homes, they’ll include a smart WiFi thermostat, a smart camera system, smart lights and a WiFi-connected robot vacuum cleaner.
 But your priorities might be different.